firefinancialservices/slate/source/index.md

 `events` | An array of Fire Account events that will trigger a call to this webhook.

 ## Receiving a webhook at your server.
-When the data is sent to your webhook it will be signed and encoded using JWT (JSON Web Token).
-JWT is a compact URL-safe means of representing data to be transferred between two parties (see JWT.io for more details and to get a code library for your programming environment).

-A JWT looks like this:

-<div style="word-break: break-all; font-family: courier new;">eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJzdWIiOiIxMjM0NTY3ODkwIiwibmFtZSI6IkpvaG4gRG9lIiwiYWRtaW4iOnRydWV9.TJVA95OrM7E2cBab30RMHrHDcEfxjoYZgeFONFh7HgQ</div>

 ```shell
 # This is the payload of the message you will receive.
 {